RepoDynamics/PyPackIT/docs/website/source/intro/background/github/index.md

 Integrated directly into GitHub, Codespaces eliminates the need for complex local setups by providing on-demand development environments that mirror production configurations.

+A codespace is a development environment that's hosted on the cloud, and is customizable through configuration files in a practice called Configuration-as-Code (cf. [Infrastructure-as-Code](#bg-iac)).
 Codespaces leverages Visual Studio Code (VS Code), offering a familiar interface and support for extensions, themes, and custom settings.